 Using your offset metal spatula, scrape across the letter to remove excess candy melts.
 I simply returned the excess back into the pot.

 Continue the process with all the letters you want to create.
 Once you are finished, carefully lift the molds with your hand on the bottom to avoid spilling or jostling.
 Place them in the refrigerator to chill for 30 minutes or until quite firm and cold.

 Gently push your letter out of the silicone mold.
 Silicone is very forgiving, and it will happily bend, making this process quite easy indeed!

 Ta-da!
 Cutest, easiest letters you will ever make!
 I just love the bold shape of these letters, and they are very durable.

-Gently press the finished letters into the top of your cake, pressing lightly into the buttercream.
-You can also lay the letters down flat, too, which is another very cute option!
+Gently place the finished letters into the top of your cake, pressing lightly into the buttercream.
+You can also lay the letters down flat, which is another very cute option!
 Add a dash of sprinkles and your cake is done!
 Easy as A-B-C… or C-A-K-E!

 Complement your cakes with artful inscriptions, and get compliments from clients.
 Learn an inspiring collection of lettering and monogram techniques.